-Auto Ring Back: If an internal number you call is busy, you can dial a code and the system will call you back when the line is free.
+- Auto Ring Back: If an internal number you call is busy, you can dial a code and the system will call you back when the line is free.
 If the phone is picked up, the number that was initially called will be rung.
 VoIP software makes this possible.

 Users can make full use of the VoIP solutions to promote their business and create goodwill.
-A business phone system with the message on hold feature makes advertising easier for most companies today.
+A business phone system with VoIP software’s message on hold feature makes advertising easier for most companies today.
 The message on hold feature will play a recorded message with a voiceover and music for a caller to listen to while on hold.
 The message will typically discuss current sales offered by the company or an overview of the company.

-In the event of a power outage during regular working hours, it is imperative that the phone system does not shutdown.
-Most business phone systems on the market today, thanks to the voice-over IP vendors, offer a 60 minute back up power feature that keeps the phones running during an outage.
+In the event of a power outage during regular working hours, it is imperative that the phone system does not shut down.
+Most business phone systems on the market today, thanks to the voice-over IP vendors, offer a 60-minute backup power feature that keeps the phones running during an outage.

-There are two types of paging features available on business phone systems today: the ability to page another employee over the company’s radio system and to call another employee on their office phone from an office phone in the building.
+There are two types of paging features available on business phone systems having VoIP phone services: the ability to page another employee over the company’s radio system and to call another employee on their office phone from an office phone in the building.

-The ability to forward phone calls to a cell phone, a home phone, or another work phone from a main office number is a feature that almost all businesses require when purchasing a new phone system.
-All the employee has to do is hit the forward button and then type in the number to forward to incoming phone calls to while out of the office.
+The ability to forward phone calls to a cell phone, a home phone, or another work phone from the main office number is a VoIP solution feature that almost all businesses require when purchasing a new phone system.
+All the employee has to do is hit the forward button and then type in the number to forward to incoming phone calls while out of the office.

-This feature allows the company to connect to employees at off-site locations simply by dialing an external number.
+This feature of IP phone services allows the company to connect to employees at off-site locations simply by dialing an external number.

-All businesses these days need a feature that allows multiple employees to talk on the phone with clients and others in the office, which is where a trusty conferencing feature comes into play.
+All businesses these days need a feature that allows multiple employees to talk on the phone with clients and others in the office, which is where the VoIP solution’s trusty conferencing feature comes into play.